Quansight/Quansight-website/apps/labs/posts/automated-accessibility-testing-with-bokeh.md

 ## How Bokeh works under the hood

-After about 6 Wednesdays of knowledge share sessions with Bokeh maintainers, ~7 pair programming sessions with my mentor, an unrelated doc fix pull request, 2 fresh repo installations, 10's of hours spent reading documentation & consulting tutorial materials, and weeks of asking myself "what is going on in this codebase?", I can finally say I have a somewhat decent idea of how Bokeh works
+After about 6 Wednesdays of knowledge share sessions with Bokeh maintainers, ~7 pair programming sessions with my mentor, 2 fresh repo installations, 10's of hours spent reading documentation & consulting tutorial materials, and weeks of asking myself "what is going on in this codebase?", I can finally say I have a somewhat decent idea of how Bokeh works